dashaub/lintr/README.md

 ## Manual

+For now, the tool can be manually installed.

 The command line tool requires `r` and the "lintr" CRAN package.
 Install R according to the directions provided on the [R-project](https://www.r-project.org/).
 The "lintr" R package can then be installed from CRAN using
 ```
 $ Rscript -e 'install.packages("lintr")'